namitasoni/namitasoni/README.md

 - 👋 Hi, I’m @namitasoni
-- 👀 I’m interested in fun and utility projects which improve the quality of life
+- 👀 I’m interested in fun and utility projects
 - 🌱 I’m currently learning Blazor/.net core
 - 💞️ I’m looking to collaborate on - nothing in works ready for collaboration at this moment.
 - 📫 How to reach me ... leave me a message